This post is over a year old, some of this information may be out of date.

 Fortunately, I got into this that saved the day.
 I am sharing it, maybe it will save yours.

 Depending on how many dependencies your project has, you may simply need more memory on your system.
-I’ve had to increase my virtual machine’s memory to at least 768mb in order to get composer update to work in some situations.
+I’ve had to increase my virtual machine’s memory to at least 768mb in order to get composer update

-However, if you’re doing this on a live server, you shouldn’t be using composer update at all.
+However, if you’re doing this on a live server, you shouldn’t be using composer update

 What you should do is:

-• Run composer update in a local environment (either your physical machine, or a development virtual machine)
+in a local environment (either your physical machine, or a development virtual machine) - Upload or git push the

-• Run composer install on the live server composer install will then read from the .lock file, fetching the exact same versions every time rather than finding the latest versions of every package.
+will then read from the .lock file, fetching the exact same versions every time rather than finding the latest versions of every package.
 This makes your app less likely to break, and composer uses less memory.

 Read more here: https://getcomposer.org/doc/01-basic-usage.md#composer-lock-the-lock-file